Significant accounting policies

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.

-During 2021 FMO amended the defined benefit plan resulting in a curtailment to the plan and the introduction of a defined contribution plan that will be effective from 1 January 2022.
-The details of the amendment are described in the "Pension schemes" section within the Provisions note.
+During 2021, FMO curtailed the defined benefit plan and introduced a defined contribution plan that is effective from 1 January 2022 onwards.
+The details of the amendment are described in the 'Pension schemes' section within the Provisions note.

-Income tax profits is based on the applicable tax laws in each jurisdiction and recognized as an expense in the period in which profits arise.
+Taxable income, based on the applicable tax laws in each jurisdiction, is used to calculate a tax expense.
+The tax expense is recognized in the period in which the taxable income arose.
 The tax effects of income tax losses, available for carry-forward, are recognized as a deferred tax asset if it is probable that future taxable profit will be available against which those losses can be utilized.
-Deferred tax liabilities are recognized for temporary differences between the carrying amounts of assets and liabilities in the balance sheet and their amounts as measured for tax purposes, which will result in taxable amounts in future periods using the liability method.
+Deferred tax liabilities are recognized for temporary differences between the carrying amounts of assets and liabilities in the statement of financial position and their amounts as measured for tax purposes, which will result in taxable amounts in future periods using the liability method.
 Deferred tax assets are recognized for temporary differences, resulting in deductible amounts in future periods, but only when it is probable that sufficient taxable profits will be available against which these differences can be utilized.